-• An understanding of the varying links among philosophy, theory, cause, ethics and your choice of and assessment of a particular qualitative method.

-- For the six core qualitative methods case studies; comparative historical analysis; process/practice tracing; textual/discourse analysis; fieldwork/ethnography; interviewing an appreciation of the method's content, its strengths and weaknesses, and an ability to assess applications. - An understanding of the central and growing importance of transparency in qualitative methods, and the trade-offs necessary to attain this goal. - An appreciation of the role(s) played by qualitative methods in mixed-method designs, and the challenges involved in executing such designs.
+- An understanding of the varying links among philosophy, theory, cause, ethics and your choice of and assessment of a particular qualitative method. - For the six core qualitative methods case studies, sites and comparison; comparative historical analysis; process/practice tracing; textual/discourse analysis; fieldwork/ethnography; interviewing an appreciation of the method's content, its strengths and weaknesses, and an ability to assess applications. - An understanding of the growing importance of transparency in qualitative methods, and the trade-offs necessary to attain this goal. - An appreciation of the role(s) played by qualitative methods in mixed-method designs, and the challenges involved in executing such designs.

 SPS's third-term course offerings build on these learning outcomes by providing detailed operationalizations and hands-on training in particular qualitative methods.
-(In the 2021-2022 year, for example, qualitative third-term workshops included philosophy of social science, ethics, process tracing, computational text analysis, discourse methods, interviews, and archives/historical-data.)